LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 So, we need the above objects in our Test Context class.
 Next, if we look at the objects, we see that our FileReaderManager is already a Singleton Class and to use it we don’t need to create an instance of it.
-It creates its instance by itself.
+It creates it by itself.
 So no need to add FileReaderManager to TestContext class, as this class can be referred directly statically like
 ```
 FileReaderManager.getInstance()